-Finding: We noted that the donor software report was not reconciled to the general ledger at yearend.
+Finding: We noted that the donor software report was not reconciled to the general ledger at year-end.
+However, per discussion with the bookkeeper, we noted that the donor software began being reconciled to the general ledger in 2016.

 Recommendation: We recommend management reconcile contributions per the donor software to the corresponding general ledger balance on a monthly or quarterly basis.